Geology of the Tasman District: Geological resources

-Alluvial gold has been obtained in the Anatoki, Takaka, Aorere and Paparoa valleys of Golden Bay.
+Alluvial gold has been obtained in the Anatoki, Tākaka, Aorere and Paparoa valleys of Golden Bay.
 Gold has been mined in the Aorangi Mine (Golden Blocks) area, and Johnston's United Mine area.
-It has also been mined within the Caples Terrane schist.
+It has also been mined within the Caples terrane schist.

 Chromium and copper have been mined in the Dun Mountain Ophiolite Belt.

 Asbestos, talc and magnesite have been mined in the Cobb area.

-Coal has been mined in Collingwood, Takaka, Nelson-Richmond, Baton, Heaphy, Karamea and Buller areas.
+Coal has been mined in Collingwood, Tākaka, Nelson-Richmond, Baton, Heaphy, Karamea and Buller areas.

 Mount Arthur marble is used for buildings.
 Tertiary limestone is quarried to make cement.

-The sea to the northwest of the Nelson region are believed to have the potential for oil and gas.
+The sea to the northwest of the Nelson region is believed to have the potential for oil and gas.

 Geological hazards

 The main geological hazard is from earthquakes along the Alpine Fault or related faults.
 Earthquakes in surrounding areas, such as Murchison, Kaikoura, and Wellington also have the potential for damage.

 Geological sites of interest

 The Cobb Valley, with mafic and ultramafic rocks, serpentine, talc, and asbestos are of great interest.

 Abel Tasman National Park is of interest for limestone and marble, Separation Point granite, and the Riwaka Complex diorite and gabbro.
-From the top of the park, it is possible to see Harwood Hole, a large vertical shaft that goes down to the limestone cave system of Takaka Hill.
+From the top of the park, it is possible to see Harwoods Hole, a large vertical shaft that goes down to the limestone cave system of Tākaka Hill.

 The Arthur Range is a good place to see Mount Arthur marble.

-The Bryant Range is a good place to see the Central Arc Terranes.
+The Bryant Range is a good place to see the Central Arc terranes.
 Red Hill and Dun Mountain are good places to see the effects of ultramafic rocks on vegetation.

 A trip on the inter-island ferry provides a good way to see the Marlborough Sounds.

 The Alpine Fault can be seen in the Wairau Valley, between Blenheim and Nelson Lakes.

 The effects of glaciation can be seen around Nelson Lakes.